 Introduction from the Board of Directors

 We are committed to improving our practices to combat slavery and human trafficking.
-We continue to work with our partners and suppliers to ensure a zero tolerance stance to use of modern slaves and human trafficking through our supply and/or value chain.
+We continue to work with our suppliers to reflect our zero-tolerance stance to use of modern slaves and human trafficking through our supply chain.

 Our business is organised into seven business units:

 Our supply chain includes third-party suppliers often related to technical development services (software development).

 We are committed to ensuring that there is no slavery or human trafficking in our supply chains or in any part of our business.
 Our Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 Due diligence processes for slavery and human trafficking